 'Z Cars Theme'.
 Not really an outtake but the band were commissioned to record the theme music to the series.
 The tune was from a song called Johnny Todd.

 'Super Womble'.
 (23rd July 1975).
 Full story on 1975 page.
 Steeleye actually recorded a version of this song in the studio (while recording 'Hat') in order for Mike Batt to get it on Top of the Pops the next day - all TotP tracks had to be recorded the day before (Union rules).
 The band then mimed to this track the next day on TotP.
-The episode does exist but is not currently on Youtube.

 'Golden Vanity' (1995, Trad Arr) A Bob Johnson sung song that is a studio outtake from the 'Time' Album recording sessions.
 1st appeared on two 'Park Records' sampler CD's in the 90's and more recently on the 2015 'Catch Up - The Essential Steeleye Span' CD